Buzzer Control Circuit¶

 This circuit provides controlled high-side switching for external 5 V loads connected to the “Buzzer” pin.
 It is designed to safely support a wide range of unknown user-supplied devices (buzzers, relays, LEDs, small solenoids) while limiting current and protecting the PCB from overloads and inductive transients.

-Key additions in this revision: - Active current limiting using TPS2553 - Flyback diode returned to the 5 V rail (not ground) - Optional ESD/TVS clamp at the external connector
+Key features of this revision: - Active current limiting using TPS2553 (~250 mA fold-back threshold) - Flyback clamp to GND at the Buzzer pin (anode = GND, cathode = Buzzer) — sized for inductive loads where the load's own ground return carries the recirculation current - Optional ESD/TVS clamp at the external connector

 Control Signal¶